-We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash requirements for at least the next 18 months.
+We believe that our existing cash and cash equivalents and availability under the Revolving Credit Facility will be sufficient to meet our anticipated cash requirements for at least the next 18 months.
 We have continued to experience losses and, if that trend continues, we may need to seek additional sources of financing.
 In addition, we may need to raise substantial additional capital for various purposes, including:

-- expanding the commercialization of our products; - funding our operations; - · furthering our research and development; and - · acquiring other businesses or assets and licensing technologies.
+- expanding the commercialization of our products; - funding our operations; - · furthering our research and development; and - acquiring other businesses or assets and licensing technologies.